dtcenter/MET/met/docs/Users_Guide/stat-analysis.rst

 Skill Score Index
 ~~~~~~~~~~~~~~~~~

-The Stat-Analysis "ss_index", "go_index", and "cbs_index" jobs calculate skill score indices by weighting scores for different meteorological fields at different pressure levels and for different lead times.
+The Stat-Analysis "ss_index", "go_index", and "cbs_index" jobs calculate skill score indices by weighting scores for meteorological fields at different levels and lead times.
 Pre-defined configuration files are provided for the GO Index and CBS Index which are special cases of the highly configurable skill score index job.

 In general, a skill score index is computed over several terms and the number and definition of those terms is configurable.
 It is computed by aggregating the output from earlier runs of the Point-Stat and/or Grid-Stat tools over one or more cases.
 When configuring a skill score index job, the following requirements apply: